Hendra-Kusuma/My-Blog-Laravel/README.md

 # My-Blog-Laravel
-this my personal blog, develop ini Laravel
+this my personal blog, develop in Laravel